|

 How To Make A Flax Seed Heating Bag

-Step 1: Using the Fiskars rotary cutting set or your fabric scissors, cut a 20″ x 12″ piece of fabric.
+Step 1: Using a Fiskars rotary cutting set or your fabric scissors, cut a 20″ x 12″ piece of fabric.
 I folded the fabric in half and used my acrylic ruler as a cutting guide.
 This made it super easy to cut multiple heating bags, fast!

 Pinning a flax seed heating bag with right sides together.